Serbian Timed Text Style Guide

 - Proper names should be transliterated (or left in the original for the Latin script).
 Do not translate unless approved translations are provided by Netflix.

 - Nicknames should be transliterated (or left in the original for the Latin script).
 Only translate if the nickname conveys a specific meaning relevant to viewers.

 - When including ellipses in subtitles, please use the single smart character (U+2026) as opposed to three dots/periods in a row.

 - Do not use ellipses when a sentence is split between two continuous subtitles.

-- Use ellipses to indicate a pause or an abrupt interruption.
-In the case of a pause, if the sentence continues in the next subtitle, use ellipsis at the beginning of the second subtitle.
+- Use ellipses to indicate a pause (2 seconds or more) or an abrupt interruption.
+In the case of a pause (2 seconds or more), if the sentence continues in the next subtitle, use ellipsis at the beginning of the second subtitle.

 - Use ellipses without a space to indicate that a subtitle is starting mid-sentence.

 - Only translate a speaker’s title once, the first time the speaker appears.

 - When ongoing dialogue is interrupted by a speaker’s title, use ellipsis at the end of the sentence in the subtitle that precedes it and at the beginning of the sentence in the subtitle that follows it.